Rubin-unige/assignment1_rt/README.md

 These nodes work together within the **`turtlesim`** simulation environment to create a simple, interactive system for controlling and monitoring two turtles.

-**Note**:
+***Note***:
 - This assignment is completed using both **Python** and **C++**.
 - Custom message is included in this project, which is not required.
-Good for further development
+The turtles distance is published in the `turtle_distance_topic` using this custom message.
+It good for further development.

 ## Node Details
 ### 1. User Interface Node (user_interface)